 Education: University of Illinois, B.A., 1962; Northwestern

 University, J.D., 1965.

-On April 22, 2010 Mr. Gold was elected a member of the Board of Directors of the Center for Conflict resolution, www.ccrchicago.org. and is a member of its finance committee and in June, 2010 was appointed a member of the Finance Committee of the Chicago Bar Association which oversees the allocation of Chicago Bar Association charitable distributions as well as acting as a 401(k) fiduciary for CBA employees.
+On April 22, 2010 Mr. Gold was elected a member of the Board of Directors of the Center for Conflict resolution, www.ccrchicago.org. and in June, 2010 was appointed a member of the Finance Committee of the Chicago Bar Association which oversees the allocation of CBA charitable distributions as well as acting as a 401(k) fiduciary for CBA employees.